LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/methods/messaging-api.md

 **Note:** The SDK needs to be initialized before calling this API.

 {:.important}
-This api will allow the user to get the count of unread messages for all open conversations without the need to be registered to receive push notifications.
+This API will allow the user to get the count of unread messages for all open conversations without the need to be registered to receive push notifications.

-This api will be improved in future to show the count of unread messages in the closed conversation as well and the doc will be updated accordingly.
+This api will be improved in future to show the count of unread messages in the closed conversation as well and the documentation will be updated accordingly.

 ```java
 public static void getUnreadMessagesCount(String appId, final ICallback<Integer, Exception> callback)